 Immigrant aliens are eligible to establish domicile under the same provisions as U.S. citizens.

-If you are classified as a non-resident and believe you qualify for ASSET in-state tuition, please request a correction by completing the Correction For Initial Tuition Classification Form.
-The deadline for the Correction For Initial Tuition Classification Form is the Census Date for the semester you are seeking ASSET in-state tuition.
+If you are classified as a non-resident and believe you qualify for ASSET in-state tuition, please request a correction by completing the ASSET application.
+The deadline for the ASSET application is the Census Date for the semester you are seeking ASSET in-state tuition.
 No Exceptions.

-If you are an honorably discharged veteran of the Armed Forces of the United States (Army, Navy, Air Force, Marines, Coast Guard) and otherwise would not qualify for in-state tuition as one-year residents of Colorado, you can apply for in-state tuition.
-Complete and submit the US Armed Forces Veteran Residency Requirement Waiver, including a certified copy of your Form DD214.
-This form must be submitted within 30 days of the first day of class.
-The Veteran's residency waiver is only active for one full year.
-After the year passes, you will need to fill out the Petition for In-state Tuition with supporting documents.
+If you are an honorably discharged veteran of the Armed Forces of the United States (Army, Navy, Air Force, Marines, Coast Guard) and otherwise would not qualify for in-state tuition as a one-year resident of Colorado, you can apply for in-state tuition.
+Please reach out to the Veteran Coordinator for more information at VeteranServices@ccd.edu.

 As an active-duty member of the U.S. Armed Forces (and with legal dependents stationed in Colorado on a permanent-change-of-station basis or on a temporary assignment to duty in Colorado), you are able to qualify for in-state tuition.
 Members of the military force of Canada (with your legal dependents claiming an exemption to in-state residency requirements) are also able to qualify for in-state tuition.
-Complete and submit the Active Duty Military Residency Requirement Waiver within 30 days of the start of classes.
-Be sure to include a copy of the Certificate of Eligibility (COE).
+Please reach out to the Veteran Coordinator for more information at VeteranServices@ccd.edu.

 Please consider the following when applying for the Western Undergraduate Exchange Program: